kamshory/OTP-Pi/README.md

 To use WebSocket, please use the WSMessageBrocker library with the link https://github.com/kamshory/Messenger or you can create your own.

-To use RabbitMQ, please go to the link https://www.rabbitmq.com/
+To use RabbitMQ, please open the link https://www.rabbitmq.com/

+To use Redis, please open the link https://redis.io/

 To use Mosquitto, please open the link https://mosquitto.org/